-One Partner Is Always Controlling the Other
+1. One Partner Is Always Controlling the Other

 “Wanting to spend some quality time with your partner is one thing, but it’s another thing entirely to completely monopolize them,” says Adina Mahalli, a certified mental health consultant and family care specialist.
 “Monitoring your partner’s whereabouts, whom they spend time with, and making ‘joint’ decisions on your own are all signs of controlling behavior.
 This can also present itself in the form of gift-giving that is dependent on compliance.”

-One Partner Always Tries to Manipulate the Other
+3. One Partner Always Tries to Manipulate the Other

-One Partner Is Constantly Undermining, Invalidating, or Insulting the Other
+4. One Partner Is Constantly Undermining, Invalidating, or Insulting the Other

-One Partner Tries to Isolate the Other
+5. One Partner Tries to Isolate the Other

-This can dovetail with gaslighting and concerns when an emotionally abusive partner tells their spouse that their friends and family are not good for them and that they only person they need is him or her.
-This is another form of control and manipulation, keeping the spouse completely cut off from outside influences.
-Darvusala lists other warning signs as, “never being willing to join on events or activities with friends, family or perhaps children’s friends, demanding that a spouse not work or volunteer.”
+When an emotionally abusive partner constantly tells their spouse that their friends and family are not good for them, that they’re the only person they need, this is dangerous territory indeed.
+Keeping a spouse completely cut off from outside influences is another form of control and manipulation.
+Darvusala lists other warning signs, such as: “never being willing to join on events or activities with friends, family, or perhaps children’s friends, demanding that a spouse not work or volunteer.”